James Rapley KC explores what makes written submissions stand out and how to excel in the appellate courts.

 Point Made: How to Write Like the Nation’s Top Advocates, Ross Guberman

 Making Your Case, Justice Scalia and Brian Garner

 The Australian Bar Association’s Advanced Trial Advocacy Intensive

 The Australian Bar Association’s Appellate Advocacy Workshop

-James Rapley QC practices from Bridgeside Chambers in Christchurch, New Zealand, having been called to the bar in 2004 after nearly ten years as a senior prosecutor for the Serious Fraud Office and Crown Solicitor’s Office.
-He was appointed a Queen’s Counsel in 2018, and specialises in criminal defence litigation, across serious fraud, drug, murder, sexual crimes and other crimes of violence, together with regulatory prosecution work.
+James Rapley KC practices from Bridgeside Chambers in Christchurch, New Zealand, having been called to the bar in 2004 after nearly ten years as a senior prosecutor for the Serious Fraud Office and Crown Solicitor’s Office.
+He was appointed a King’s Counsel in 2018, and specialises in criminal defence litigation, across serious fraud, drug, murder, sexual crimes and other crimes of violence, together with regulatory prosecution work.